 I remember my super picky daughter loving to dip into my salsa and gobble it up even though she would never have touched a tomato on it’s own.

-Start with something they like.
+Start with something they like when it comes to foods for picky toddlers.
 Make it fun.
 Involve the kids in the process.
 But do NOT feel bad because your kids are picky.
 You can try all these foods for picky toddlers and more, and your kid might still be a picky eater.
 It happens.

 I gave my daughter all the foods from the time she could eat hoping I’d incoluate her against pickiness, but nope.
 Once she hit toddlerhood, it was game over, and my adventurous eater became super picky no matter what foods for picky toddlers I tried.

 - The 10 Best Toddler Shampoo and Conditioner in 2021Sharing is caring!
 Facebook Twitter Pinterest Want to make sure your toddler has some gorgeous locks?
 Keep reading for all the best toddler shampoo and conditioner plus hair care products …